 3. Overnight Travel - Travel that keeps an employee away from home overnight is travel away from home.
 Travel away from home must be paid as work time when the employee is traveling during the employee's normal working hours, even when the travel occurs on days an employee would not normally be working, such as Saturday or Sunday.
 Hours spent traveling that are outside the employee’s normal working hours are not compensable unless the employee is required to drive a vehicle.
 An employee who is a passenger traveling outside the employee’s normal working hours is not paid for those hours.
 Time spent at a hotel with freedom to use time for employee’s own purposes is not compensable.
 Any work which an employee is required to perform while traveling must be counted as hours worked, regardless of the timing of the hours.

-I. Meal Breaks for Non-Exempt Employees
+I. Meal Breaks for Non-Exempt and Admin Non-Exempt Employees

 J. Technology for Non-Exempt Employees